pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### 4. Preventing re-renders with React.memo:

-- Wrapping a component in React.memo will stop the downstream chain of re-renders (so usually when the trigger happens up the render tree it stops the downstream chain of re-renders) but <u><strong>only until unless this component's props has changed.</strong></u>
+- Wrapping a component in React.memo will stop the downstream chain of re-renders (so usually when the trigger happens up the render tree it stops the downstream chain of re-renders) but <ins><strong>only until unless this component's props has changed.</strong></ins>

 - Useful when rendering a heavy component that is not dependent on the source of re-renders (i.e. state, changed data)